 On February 26, 2021, more than 100 College of Education (COE) teacher candidates were treated to care packages assembled and distributed by COE faculty and staff, two chapters of Alpha Delta Kappa (Nu and Xi), and members of the Pearl Harbor Rotary Club.
 Thanks to the outpouring of support and donations, this pilot college-community effort will continue with a second phase in April, expanding and reaching more future teachers.

-Under the direction of Dr. Kuʻulei Serna, Director of the COE Institute for Teacher Education (ITE) Elementary Education Program, Project Kākoʻo‘s inspiration came about when Serna’s daughter received a care bag from the UHM College of Tropical Agriculture and Human Resources (CTAHR) where she is a freshman in the Fashion Design and Merchandising program.
+Under the direction of Dr. Kuʻulei Serna, Director of the COE School of Teacher Education (STE) Elementary Education Program, Project Kākoʻo‘s inspiration came about when Serna’s daughter received a care bag from the UHM College of Tropical Agriculture and Human Resources (CTAHR) where she is a freshman in the Fashion Design and Merchandising program.

 “These bags seemed like a tangible way of showing our admiration and appreciation for the way our students have persevered through this pandemic,” Serna shared.
 “We are also very grateful for all of the community partners, faculty, staff, students, and retired educators who assisted us with safely organizing and packing.
 I especially want to mahalo the coordination efforts of Dr. Alohilani Okamura and Kristen Ferrer for this beautiful event.”

 Okamura, a faculty member in STE Secondary, was instrumental in securing donations and volunteers.
 She is a member of Alpha Delta Kappa, an international honorary organization of women educators dedicated to educational excellence, altruism, and world understanding.